techieslayj/MalariaCell-Classification-PyTorch/README.md

 # MalariaCell-Classification-PyTorch
-Predicting parasitized and uninfected malaria cells using Image Classification and Resnet50 model with PyTorch
+Predicting parasitized and uninfected malaria cells using Image Classification and Resnet50 model with PyTorch.

 # Instructions
 First download the image dataset from https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria